Have to be prepared in case Kashmir issue is raised: Suriname ahead of UNGA | Devdiscourse

-The visiting dignitary was interacting with reporters on the sidelines of an event here.
-"There is a possibility the issue (of Kashmir) could do raised on the margins (of the UNGA)," he said, when asked about Suriname's views on the Article 370 issue in Kashmir.
+Adhin was interacting with reporters on the sidelines of an event here on Thursday.
+"There is a possibility the issue (of Kashmir) could do raised on the margins (of the UNGA)," he said, when asked about Suriname's views on the Article 370 issue.

-Early August, the Modi government had abrogated sections of Article 370 that gave special status to Jammu and Kashmir.
+Early August, the Modi government had abrogated provisions of Article 370 that gave special status to Jammu and Kashmir.
 Since the abrogation, the issue has drawn global attention.

 Adhin said he will be representing his country at the UNGA on September 26 and also at the India-Caribbean Community and Common Market (CARICOM).
 "Suriname will not raise the issue," he said when asked about his visit to attend the UNGA and the Kashmir issue.